golingon/lingon/docs/kubernetes/testing-manifests.md

 ### Build kubernetes binaries

+> If you want to use docker, you can skip this step

+The kubernetes SIG release team issues only linux binaries.
-This is only for non-Linux system (OSX and Windows).
+Using Docker solve that issue for non-Linux system (OSX and Windows).
+Here, we outline how to compile kubernetes binaries to avoid running docker.

 ```shell
 TMP=~/tmp